New MTD ‘map’ reveals Income Tax and SA details

 At IRIS, we have always prided ourselves on being ahead of legislative change in 41 years of making software for accountants.

-In 2018, IRIS became the first software vendor to be listed as approved by HMRC for MTD filing.
+In 2018, IRIS became the first software vendor to be listed as recognised by HMRC for MTD filing.
 Rowleys Chartered Accountants, a long-time IRIS customer, became the first UK accountancy practice to complete a quarterly MTD filing submission using IRIS Personal Tax.

 We’ll continue to work closely alongside HMRC, and we’ll ensure every change included in the MTD expansion is reflected in our tax software.